 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Rhinologist Troy Woodard, MD, describes these illnesses and shares four questions you should ask yourself to decide which you have.
-He also offers tips for treating your symptoms.
+Rhinologist Troy Woodard, MD, describes these illnesses and shares four questions you should ask yourself to decide which you have, plus tips for treating your symptoms.

 A cold is a virus at work in your upper respiratory system (nose, mouth, throat and lungs).
-Adults typically get between two and four colds per year, Dr. Woodard says.
-You might have a cold if you have these symptoms:
+Typically, adults get between two and four colds per year with symptoms like:

 Colds can progress to become sinus infections, but not all sinus infections are viral.
-Bacteria and even allergies also can cause sinus infections, says Dr. Woodard.
+Bacteria and even allergies also can cause sinus infections.

 “A sinus infection occurs when the sinus lining becomes inflamed, preventing the sinuses from draining,” he says.
 “The trapped mucous becomes a breeding ground for bacteria, which can lead to a sinus infection.”

-Since colds and sinus infections share similar symptoms, knowing which one you have is tricky.
+When it comes to the battle between a sinus infection vs. cold, knowing which one you have is tricky.
 Dr. Woodard suggests that you consider these questions to tell the difference between the two:

 Other symptoms of a sinus infection may include loss of smell and taste, cough, congestion, fever, headache, fatigue or aches in your upper jaw and teeth.

-Since viruses can’t be cured, treating colds is primarily aimed at improving symptoms, Dr. Woodard says.
+Since viruses can’t be cured, treating colds is primarily aimed at improving symptoms.

-“Get plenty of rest, stay hydrated and rinse out your sinuses with saline irrigation, which can help thin mucous and flush it from your nasal cavity.”
+“Get plenty of rest, stay hydrated and rinse out your sinuses with saline irrigation, which can help thin mucous and flush it from your nasal cavity,” he says.

-While it’s true that sinus infections sometimes clear on their own, antibiotics can sometimes shorten their duration, says Dr. Woodard.
+While it’s true that sinus infections sometimes clear on their own, antibiotics can sometimes shorten their duration.